top of page

 Biography

+O’Neill has also recorded, mixed, and mastered several albums.
+In 2024, he engineered Larry Shaw’s Era’s End.
 O’Neill engineered Mervin Toussaint’s album Lakay, as well as Lora Sherrodd’s album Lora Sings Markley, which were both released in the Fall of 2022.
-He was featured on Toussaint’s 2020 EP, Another Name for Everything, as a guitarist, producer and sole mixing/mastering engineer.
+He was featured on Toussaint’s 2020 EP, Another Name for Everything, as a guitarist, producer and mixing/mastering engineer.
 O’Neill established himself as a skilled and inventive sound engineer with the release of Alex Delcourt’s The French Quarter in 2018.
-O’Neill recorded, mixed, and mastered the album single-handedly, giving the album a unique, personal sound.

 O’Neill has privately taught guitar, music theory, jazz history, improvisation, and musicianship since 2014.
-He currently offers private studio lessons and has taught at Mobile Music Philly and the New Jersey School of Music in Medford since 2021.
+He currently teaches guitar lessons, musicianship classes, and ensembles at Settlement Music School in Wynnefield and Germantown since 2024.
+He also offers private studio lessons and has taught at the New Jersey School of Music in Medford since 2021.
 Students from these programs range from age 6 to 75.
 After tutoring over 20 peer students at the University of the Arts for three years, he received the University’s Excellence in Tutoring Award in 2017.

 bottom of page